manasshukla00/Basic-Banking-App/README.md

 #Banking-System

-This app is made to complete Task#2 of Graduate Rotational Intership Program(GRIP) of The Sparks Foundation i.e.,Basic Banking System in an android app.
+This application is developed in context with Task#2 of Graduate Rotational Intership Program(GRIP) of The Sparks Foundation i.e.,Basic Banking System.
+This is an android application made with Java.

-By using this app,User can see their bank details and can transfer money to other user's.
-Then, his/her can able see their transactions history.
+This application enables the user to see their account details and perform transactions.
+User can also see their transaction history.